pktmasseta/pktmasseta.github.io/_cpw/index.md

   - day: Thursday
     date: Apr 16th
     events:
-      - name: Where we dropping?
-(Fortnite)
+      - name: Open House
-        description: "Join the brothers to play one of our favorite video games, Fortnite!
-Drop into the Zoom call and we'll set up multiplayer squads - if you're a beginner, we'll show you the ropes."
+        description: "Meet the brothers, learn more about our community, and ask us anything you're curious about at the PKT Open House!"
         start: 9:00 PM ET
         end: 11:00 PM ET
   - day: Friday